openimagingdata/CDEStaging/report_representation/negative_statements.md

 ## Bone

+- Degenerative changes of the spine Unchanged mild compression fractures of T3 and T4.

+- There are no osseous lesions concerning for malignancy or infection.

+- Unchanged hemangioma in T5, T7 and T9 vertebral bodies.
+No suspicious lytic or blastic lesions.

 - Multifocal osteosclerotic metastases with increased size and density of some lesions for example in T9, T10, T12 and L1 vertebral bodies and sternal manubrium (4:107).
 Preserved vertebral body heights.

 - Unchanged hemangioma in T5, T7 and T9 vertebral bodies.